Dalgona/Serum/README.md

     When the build completes, the root of your website will be created under `/path/to/project/site` directory.
 Copy the contents of this directory to your own www directory, or upload them to the external web hosting service.

+5. Alternatively, you can run the development server to check your website before publishing.

+    ```sh
+    # The default port is 8080.
+    % serum server /path/to/project --port <port>
+    ```

+    > For right now, you need to type `build` command in the development server prompt to manually rebuild your project after making some changes.
+The automatic rebuild function will be added soon.

 ### Configuration

 When you initialize a new project, Serum will create directory/file structure described below: